sheesh19/sheesh19/README.md

 <p>I currently work as a full stack developer at MangoTree and as a coding teacher at Le Wagon.</p>

-<p>Most recently, I lived and worked in Melbourne, Australia- next up is Istanbul.</p>
+<p>Recently, I lived and worked in Melbourne, Australia, and Istanbul, Turkey.</p>